jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 # A New Concrete PizzaBuilder
 The GoF also featured several concrete Builders.
 This design allows different concrete Builders to create different products from the same Builder interface construction.
 This aspect of the Builder pattern is the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html).

 In this final design I’ll add `CaloriePizzaBuilder`, which is another `PizzaBuilder`.
-This design shows how simple it is to add a new concrete `PizzaBuilder` once the design infrastructure has stabalized.
+This design shows how simple it is to add a new concrete `PizzaBuilder` once the design infrastructure has stabilized.
 Its addition does not affect the rest of the design.

 `CaloriePizzaBuilder’s` product is the number of calories in the pizza, which is returned as an `int`.